-Despite a gross domestic product growth of over 2,2% in 2021, Mozambique’s population of almost 31.6 million remains one of the most vulnerable in the world, ranking 185 out of 191 countries in the 2021/2022 Human Development Index of the United Nations Development Programme (UNDP).
+Despite a gross domestic product growth of over 2.2% in 2021, Mozambique’s population, of almost 31.6 million, remains one of the most vulnerable in the world, ranking 185 out of 191 countries in the 2021/2022 Human Development Index of the United Nations Development Programme (UNDP).

-One third of the population can’t afford a healthy diet, over 38% of children under 5 are stunted .
-According to the GNR 2015, in Mozambique, 69% of children of 6-24 months of age suffer from Vitamin A Deficiency; 44% of women of reproductive age are anaemic Such micronutrient deficiencies, also known as "hidden hunger", lead to high social and public costs, reduced work capacity, and tragic loss of human potential.
+According to the Cost of Hunger (2017), the country loses close to 10% of its annual GDP ($1.6 billion) due to chronic malnutrition.
+According to the GNR 2015, in Mozambique, 69% of children 6-24 months of age suffer from vitamin A deficiency and 44% of women of reproductive age are anaemic.
+Such micronutrient deficiencies, also known as "hidden hunger", lead to high social and public costs, reduced work capacity, and tragic loss of human potential.

 Mozambique faces a triple burden of malnutrition